 ADD SOME FLAVORS

-In a world of infinite flavor combinations, so don’t let a simple recipe of mixing only coffee and milk stop you from spicing up your carefully brewed latte.
-Playing with different tastes is common in large coffee shops, but remember you can also do it by yourself.
+In a world of infinite flavor combinations, don’t let a simple recipe of mixing only coffee and milk stop you from spicing up your carefully brewed latte.
+Playing with different tastes is common in large coffee shops, but remember that you can also do it by yourself.
 The easiest way to improve the taste of your coffee is by adding flavored syrups, and it is best done at the very beginning of the coffee-making process (even before pulling espresso).
-Besides this, you can also spice it up with cinnamon or cocoa powder on the top, or you can even go further by putting some sweet whipped cream on the top.
+Besides this, you can also spice it up with cinnamon or cocoa powder on top, or you can even go further by putting some sweet whipped cream on the top.

 As you can see, you don’t have to be a professional barista to make a perfect latte.
 Just follow these few tips, and you can never go wrong.
 And don’t worry if you don’t catch up on latte art right away.
 Even the best baristas took months or years to perfect their craft.
 Remember, practice makes perfect.